Home » Recipes » Desserts » Cakes » Reese's Cake

 Reese's Cake

-Moist chocolate cake with rich peanut frosting and a silky smooth ganache.
-If you like the candy you’ll love this Reese’s cake.
+My Reese's cake features moist chocolate cake with rich peanut frosting and a silky smooth ganache.
+This decadent dessert tastes like Reese's in cake form!

 a fork cutting into a chocolate cake with peanut butter frosting and chocolate ganache.